Privacy Policy | Terms and Conditions | Disclosure Statement | License Policy

 A Wise Chef Once Told Me — If you’re going to cook average food, make sure you cook average food every service.
 However, once you start cooking good food, you better be cooking good food everyday.
 And when you’re cooking excellent food you need to cook excellent food all the time.
 What he was trying to tell me is no matter what level of food you’re cooking you need to be consistent!

-We all know of busy restaurants, or cafes that service average food.
+We all know busy restaurants or cafes that serve average food.
 This is because their customer base knows what they are getting.
-Good, bad, or ugly it needs to be consistent.
-Recipe development and menu planning help towards being consistent.
+Whether Good, bad, or ugly, food needs to be consistent.
+Recipe development and menu planning help ensure consistency.

 Disclaimer — I’m not saying go out and serve average food.
 What I’m saying is to make sure you’re consistent!